robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-06/README.md

 ```
 1. Use the KafkaStreams.queryMetadataForKey method to get both the active and standby hosts for a given key.
 2. Check to see if the active host is alive.
 You will need to implement this yourself, but you could potentially add a State Listener (see “[Adding State Listeners](#adding-state-listeners)”) and a corresponding API endpoint in your RPC server to surface the current state of your application. isAlive should resolve to true whenever your application is in the Running state.
 3. If the active host is not alive, retrieve the standby hosts so you can query one of the replicated state stores.

-Note: if no standbys are configured, then this method will return an empty set.
+[^note] Note: if no standbys are configured, then this method will return an empty set.

 As you can see, this ability to query standby replicas ensures our application is highly available, even when the active instance is down or unable to serve queries.
 This wraps up our discussion of how to mitigate the impact of rebalances.
 Next, we’ll discuss custom state stores.